 I also have my son’s Going Into 4th Grade summer reading list.

 My son and I are going to give feedback on each book.
 He’ll go first (in italics) and I add my take on his book selection.

 This was the first book I read on my own in 4th grade.
 I liked it because it’s about a boy who makes up a word and gets everyone to go along with it.

 All three of my kids loved this book about a young rebel.
 I’m surprised I forgot to suggest to my son and so happy that he found it on his own in his classroom library.
-We really should read more of Andrew Clements great books [chapter book, ages 9 and up]
+We really should read more of Andrew Clements great books. [middle grade, ages 8 and up]

 Blood of Olympus by Rick Riordan